Global Public Health Bachelor of Science Degree

 - Economics

-The major will equip you to address the most pressing current global health challenges of today including mental health, climate change, reproductive health, and infectious diseases, to name a few.
+The public health major will equip you to address the most pressing current global health challenges of today including mental health, the opioid epidemic, gun violence, climate change, reproductive health, and infectious diseases, to name a few.
 You will be well-prepared for high-demand positions that address challenges such as these in the public health workforce, health care systems, not-for profits, non-governmental or humanitarian organizations, academia, international relations, or government policy.
-You will also be prepared to pursue advanced degrees in medicine or the health sciences, or graduate degrees in fields such as epidemiology or health informatics.
+You will also be prepared to pursue advanced degrees in medicine or the health sciences, or graduate degrees in fields such as epidemiology, health informatics, or law school.

 RIT’s global public health BS degree is the ideal for students who are intellectually curious about science and the human body; forward-thinking regarding physical and mental health; advocates for social justice and the environment; and determined to make the world a better place.

-The following is a small sample of the many relevant immersions and minors that are available to enhance this degree:
+The following sample of minors and immersions are available to enhance this degree:

 - Anthropology and Sociology minor